 Who We Are

 Chess Institute of Canada (CIC) was founded in 2005 with Ted Winick as its first CEO.
-Now in its fourteenth year, CIC is a Canadian Registered Charity led by CEO Tal Granite, with a growing staff of passionate and dedicated group leaders who continue its original mission of using chess as a way to teach life skills such as goal setting, resilience and self realization.
+CIC is now a Canadian Registered Charity with a growing staff of passionate and dedicated group leaders who continue its original mission of using chess as a way to teach life skills such as goal setting, resilience and self realization.

 Ted Winick started teaching chess in Toronto in 1998 as a volunteer at his children’s elementary school.
 His initial motivation was simply to provide a fun, intellectually stimulating activity.
 Later that year, when he started working with the new club to prepare a school team for the city championship, he was in for a surprise: the best under-15 chess player in Canada had been attending the school all along!
 What happened next was the watershed event that led to the philosophical foundation of Chess Institute.